Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 This perspective informs how each model block scales (Figure \ref{fig:blocks}).
 The \texttt{data} and \texttt{parameters} blocks are used to declare variables.
 The \texttt{transformed data} block is evaluated once.
 The \texttt{transformed parameters} and \texttt{model} blocks are evaluated and differentiated at each integration step, which is multiple times per iteration.
 The \texttt{generated quantities} block is evaluated once per iteration.
 Hence operations in the \texttt{parameters} and \texttt{transformed parameters} blocks dominate the computational cost and should only entail operations that depend on $\theta$ and are required to compute $\log p(\mathcal Y, \theta)$.

-In our boarding school model, the computation of $\mathcal R_0$, for example, is relegated to \texttt{generated quantities}.
+In the previous example, solving the ODEs at the observed times is required to compute the likelihood and occurs in the \texttt{transformed parameters} block.
+On the other hand, the computation of $\mathcal R_0$ is relegated to \texttt{generated quantities}.
 Even though we want samples from $p(\mathcal R_0 \mid \mathcal Y)$ and $\mathcal R_0$ depends on the model parameters, $\mathcal R_0$ does not contribute to $\log p(\mathcal Y, \theta)$.
-In the model by \cite{riou2020covid}, we integrate an ODE -- denoting the solution $y$ -- in \texttt{transformed parameters} from $t_0$ to $\tau$, the time of the last observation